ravendb/book/Intro/Intro.md

 This is the part you will want new hires to read before starting to work with an application using RavenDB, it contains a practical discussion on how to build an application using RavenDB.
-We'll skip theory, concepts and background information in favor of getting things done, those will be discussed in the next part.
+We'll skip theory, concepts and background information in favor of getting things done, those will be discussed later in the book.

 We'll cover setting up RavenDB on your machine, opening up the RavenDB Studio in the browser and connecting to the database from your code.
 After getting beyond the hello world stage, we'll introduce some of the basic